Schloss Hartenfels Torgau

 Accessibility

-- The castle chapel and the castle courtyard are barrier-free.
+- The castle courtyard and the castle bridge are accessible without barriers.

-- The Lapidarium is only accessible to wheelchair users with an accompanying person: access via Elbstraße, a 4 cm threshold at the entrance door and a ramp (12% gradient, 4 m long) into the cellar.
+- The lapidarium is only accessible to wheelchair users with an accompanying person: access via the Elbstraße entrance with a 4 cm threshold at the entrance door and a ramp (12% gradient, 4 m long) into the basement.

 - Wheelchair accessible toilet: door 134 cm, 290x150 cm in front and 145 cm to the left or 90 cm to the right of the toilet, 50 cm toilet height.